 You can get started with the freemium package without even providing your credit card details.
 The premium plan can prove to be cost-effective since it is priced at $2 per month per shareholder.
 The cost of comprehensive compliance support for a pre-funding startup is $1,990 per year.

-Eqvista is best for US startups from Seed to Series B stages that need compliance automation, valuation support, and investor-ready modeling.
+Best for US startups from Early-stage to Pre-IPO stages that need seamless cap table management together with compliance automation, valuation support, audit-defensible 409A valuations, and investor-ready modeling.

 Carta